-Students intending to pursue a minor should declare such an intention on the form available in the English office and arrange for one conference with a departmental adviser to plan the program of study and a second conference to establish a rationale for elective courses.
+Students intending to pursue a minor should declare such an intention in a letter to the English chairperson and arrange for a conference with a departmental adviser to plan the program of study and a second conference to establish a rationale for elective courses.
 As with the major, students need to maintain a 2.0 grade point average for certification of the minor by the Department of English.